ibexa/documentation-developer/docs/api/rest_api_extension.md

 The controller action returns a `Values\RestLocation` object wrapped in `Values\CachedValue`.
 The new `ValueObjectVisitor` has to visit `Values\RestLocation` to prepare the new `Response`.

-All new `ValueObjectVisitor` needs to extend the abstract class `Output\ValueObjectVisitor` to be accepted by the `ValueObjectVisitorDispatcher`.
+To be accepted by the `ValueObjectVisitorDispatcher`, all new `ValueObjectVisitor` need to extend the abstract class `Output\ValueObjectVisitor`.
 In this example, this new `ValueObjectVisitor` extends the built-in `RestLocation` visitor to reuse it.
 This way, the abstract class is implicitly inherited.